pierrediedhiou/cybersecurity-journey/glossary.md

 integrity using CDIs, UDIs, TPs and IVPs
 - **Confidentiality** — Ensuring only intended recipients can access data.
 Attacked by Disclosure
+- **Cryptographic Failure** — A vulnerability that occurs when sensitive data is not adequately protected due to missing encryption, faulty implementation or insufficient security measures.
+OWASP Top 10 category (formerly called Sensitive Data Exposure)
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU